devlint/gridlex/README.md

 **I just wanna use it in my page!**

-To use Gridlex out of the box, call the gridlex.css or gridlex.min.css file in your project :
+To use Gridlex out of the box, call the gridlex.min.css file in your project :
 ```html
 <link rel="stylesheet" href="gridlex.min.css">
 ```